·

 Imports - commodities:

-crude petroleum, textile fabric, telecommunications equipment, wheat, gas and electricity, transistors, plastics
+textile fabric, telecommunications equipment, wheat, gas and electricity,

 Imports - partners: